phoddie/runmod/readme.md

 # Building and Installing JavaScript Mods
 #### Copyright 2019, Moddable Tech Inc.
-#### Updated April 7, 2019
+#### Updated May 2, 2019

 This project is a simple example of how to install and run mods (e.g. JavaScript modules) on a ESP8266 and ESP32 microcontrollers using the [Moddable SDK](https://github.com/Moddable-OpenSource/moddable).
 The project has two parts: the host application and the mods.

 > **Note**: This document discusses experimental features of the Moddable SDK.
 The intended audience is developers of tools interested in exploring the potential of we browser-hosted tools for JavaScript on microcontrollers.
 It describes how to deploy pre-compiled JavaScript modules to a microcontroller and how to communicate with a microcontroller for debugging.

 The host application is the base firmware for the microcontroller.
 It is the built-in software that defines the behavior of the device and is available for mods to use.
 When writing JavaScript for a web page, the browser is the host.
 When writing JavaScript for a server, Node.js is the host.
-The `runmod` host contains the XS JavaScript virtual machine, the HTTP server used to upload the mods, and the device firmware for the ESP8266, including Wi-Fi networking.
-The host is approximately 650 KB, leaving about 375 KB of space for mods.
+The `runmod` host contains the XS JavaScript virtual machine, an HTTP client and server, a WebSocket client and server, and the device firmware for the ESP8266, including Wi-Fi networking.
+The host is approximately 700 KB, leaving about 350 KB of space for mods.

 The JavaScript source code of mods is compiled to byte-code on a development machine, not the microcontroller.
 The XS Compiler (xsc) and XS Linker (xsl)  compile and link the modules to be installed into an XS Archive file, which can contain one or more modules.
 The archive is uploaded to the microcontroller over HTTP.
 Once on the microcontroller, the archive is automatically remapped to match the symbol table of the host.

 > Note: The computer portions of this project are intended for use on macOS.
 It should be possible to use it on Windows and Linux as well, with small changes.
-The microcontroller portions are for the ESP8266 and ESP32.
+The microcontroller portions are for the ESP8266.
+ESP32 currently works for debugging but not commands -- this will be addressed shortly.

 This example concisely demonstrates how to build, install, and run mods.
 It is not intended to be production code.
 Please learn from this project.
 Please do not ship it.